LukeSmithxyz/based.cooking/content/exotic-ginger-cumin-chicken.md

 ## Directions

 1. In large saucepan heat 2 tsp oil over medium heat.
 Add half of the chicken and cook 3 minutes until brown.
 Remove from pan and set aside.
 Repeat with remaining chicken.
 2. Add remaining oil to pan; add garlic, onion, and ginger.
 Reduce heat to medium and cook, stirring constantly for 5 minutes or until soft.
-Stir in cayenne, cumin, and turmeric; saute for 1 minute.
+Stir in cayenne, cumin, and turmeric; sauté for 1 minute.
 3. Stir in stock, tomatoes, tomato paste, and sugar; return chicken to pan.
 Bring to boil; reduce heat and simmer 5 minutes.
 4. Stir in yogurt and simmer 2 minutes.